 Joy To The World

 Probably one of the greatest discoveries we make in life is that not everyone does things the same way.
 And for many of us it comes as a shock, because what we consider our normal way of doing things is the right way and everyone else is doing them wrong.
-We most often see this discovery when folks first get married and start setting up their new home.
+We most often discover this when we first get married and start setting up our new home.

 Where do we put the glasses in the cabinet, where does the dog sleep, who is responsible for making sure the bills are paid, who cooks and what do they cook, do we iron clothes before they go on the hangers or do we iron every night?
 There are a thousand different little things that you do in your house that are different from other folks.
 And you never really notice it until those things begin to crash into one another.